-As we have mentioned, task light is essential in a kitchen, and works best above your worktops so you can... well see when you are prepping food.
+As we have mentioned, kitchen task lighting is an essential part of your lighting design, and works best above your worktops so you can... well see when you are prepping food.
 But they don't always have to be a feature in your kitchen, or take up space – can you even notice the lights in this kitchen?
-There's just a very small strip of ceiling spotlights that don't interfere with the quirky, colourful look of the space.
+There's just a very small strip of ceiling spotlights that don't interfere with the quirky, colorful look of the space.

 Kitchen lighting design tips

 Best places to buy kitchen lighting